 Volendam is maybe the most well-known Dutch fishing village.
 And unfortunately, that shows, and not in the best way.
 Tour companies almost own it, and you’ll see lots of flashy signs above tourist stores in the harbor.

-But it’s also one of the most accessible villages from Amsterdam, and you don’t have to go far to see more authentic parts of the village.
-Plus, a terrible photo in traditional Dutch clothing is actually a lot of fun to get.
+But it’s also one of the most accessible villages in Amsterdam, and you don’t have to go far to see more authentic parts of the village.
+Plus, a terrible photo in traditional Dutch clothing is a lot of fun to get.
 We did ours recently and loved it.

 Marken is across the water and is on a former island.
 There are fewer tourists there.
 It feels more authentic, more like a museum.
 I like spending an hour to 90 minutes in Marken.
 And it’s super easy to get there.
 Just take the Marken Express Ferry.